 Once you’ve introduced your company and team, it’s time to dive into the details of your business model and market size.
 Explain how your business makes money and what sets it apart from competitors.
 Be sure to also discuss the size of your target market and the potential for growth.

 As you discuss your business model and market size, be prepared to address any questions or concerns the investor may have.
 They may want to know more about your competitors, your pricing strategy, or your plans for expansion.
-Don’t be defensive, but instead use these questions as an opportunity to show that you’ve thought deeply about your business and have a solid plan in place.
+Don’t be defensive, but instead use these questions as an opportunity to show that you’ve thought deeply about your business also be prepare questions to ask investors in first meeting and have a solid plan in place.

 Remember, the first meeting is all about establishing a relationship with the investor and getting them excited about your company.
 Be confident, but also be humble and willing to listen to feedback.
 If the meeting goes well, the investor will likely want to schedule a follow-up meeting to learn more.